aws-solutions/media-insights-on-aws/source/webapp/README.md

 npm run serve
 ```

+Note, hot-reload won't work when webpack-subresource-integrity is enabled.
+To disable it, set the `enabled` property for the SriPlugin to false in `vue.config.js`.

 ### Define CORS policy to allow uploads to DATAPLANE_BUCKET

 Files will not upload through the MIE webapp until you add a CORS rule to the DATAPLANE_BUCKET for the IP address that the webapp is running on.
 If you run the webapp on localhost or from AWS CloudFront then add CORS rules like this: